kuzzleio/documentation/src/sdk-reference/csharp/1/collection/get-mapping/index.md

 # getMapping

-Returns the mapping for the given `collection`.
+Returns the mapping for the given collection.

 ## Signature